Cover: Room at Chaminade Resort & Spa, Santa Cruz, California

 Chaminade has three hiking trails on the resort’s 200+ acres: the short half-mile green loop near the main building, the 1 1/4 mile red trail or the 1 3/4 mile blue trail, which was our selection.
 The hiking trail map can be downloaded on the Chaminade’s website and one is provided at check-in as well.

 The red and blue trails wind through soaring Eucalyptus & Redwood trees, a babbling stream, miles of lush greenery and past the Lindwood Lodge where Judge Curtis Lindley built a summer home in the early 1900s on the property.

 There’s no excuse for missing a workout at Chaminade.
 The fitness center is large, with a great selection of top of the line equipment and machines including treadmills, ellipticals, stair machines, and bikes.
 If group sessions are more your style, yoga, Zumba, Pilates, or circuit training classes are offered most mornings and some evenings.

 No retreat is complete without a visit to the spa and Chaminade’s is 1,700 square feet of luxury and serenity.

-Alluring aromas, tranquil sounds and beautiful artwork await at The Spa at Chaminade – which definitely is a splurge-worthy way to relax and recharge the senses and deserves a spot on your retreat agenda.
+Alluring aromas, tranquil sounds, and beautiful artwork await at The Spa at Chaminade – which definitely is a splurge-worthy way to relax and recharge the senses and deserves a spot on your retreat agenda.

 Featuring handmade, all organic products, The Spa at Chaminade offers a full menu of innovative services administered in rooms named after essential oils like Jasmine, Rosemary, Sage.
-Following treatments, spa guests are invited to relax on the private spa patio next the koi pond overlooking the Santa Cruz Mountains.
+Following treatments, spa guests are invited to relax on the private spa patio next to the koi pond overlooking the Santa Cruz Mountains.

 Chaminade has four lighted tennis courts and equipment is available by loan at the fitness center.